 ￼A pilgrimage is a time to move out of our comfort zone and visit distant places or new cultures that help us see our life and work from new perspectives.
 Pilgrimage is a time of Sabbath, it is a time of renewal.￼￼ It can be sacred space.

 We spend our lives hearing stories of the Israelites, and stories about Jesus in Galilee and Judea.
 Pastors and deacons preach about these stories throughout their careers.
 Visiting helps us to see and hear these stories in new ways.
 Pastor Beth Warpmaeker did her internship at Lutheran church of the Redeemer in the old city of Jerusalem.
-She leads trips that will be more than a travelog, but an engagement with the church in Palestine.￼￼￼ email@example.com
+She leads trips that will be more than a travelog, but also an engagement with the church in Palestine.￼￼￼ firstname.lastname@example.org.

 In Search of Paul￼